 Here a stunning pendant light has been used to enhance the pared-back, boho style of this space, adding height and texture with ease.

-11. Maximise space with a stylish sliding door
+47. Maximize space with a stylish sliding door

-Sliding doors, or barn doors as they also know, are a great option for small hallways as they take up much less space than a conventional door and blend seamlessly into a scheme if painted the same paint colour.
+Sliding doors, or barn doors as they are also known, are a great option for small hallways as they take up much less space than a conventional door and blend seamlessly into a scheme if painted the same paint color.
 Plus, we think they look pretty stylish.
 This gorgeous idea is a great example of just how well sliding doors can work.

-12. Revamp hallway floors with tile stickers
+49. Revamp hallway floors with tile stickers

 Interiors Instagrammer Marieke (follow her account @whisperingbold (opens in new tab) for more gorgeous ideas) transformed her drab hallway tiles into something amazing using a very easy trick: tile stickers.